stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 When a Time Out or Official Review is requested and all preconditions are met:

 1. Blow four short whistle blasts to signal stoppage of the period clock.
-1. Stop your Period Clock.
+2. Stop your Period Clock.
-1. If this is a Team Time Out, reset your Jam Clock and start timing the Time Out as a backup to the scoreboard.
+3. If this is a Team Time Out, reset your Jam Clock and start timing the Time Out as a backup to the scoreboard.
-1. If there was any substantive delay between the request for the time out and it being granted, adjust the Period Clock to the time when the time out was requested.
+4. If there was any substantive delay between the request for the time out and it being granted, adjust the Period Clock to the time when the time out was requested.
 In particular, if the Period Clock expired between those two points and time, it should be restored to the former.
 (See Officiating Procedures 4.7).
-1. Communicate any changes to the Period Clock to the Scoreboard Operator.
+5. Communicate any changes to the Period Clock to the Scoreboard Operator.
-1. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage (see the [Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document, pages 16-17).
+6. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage (see the [Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document, pages 16-17).
 Make sure that the scoreboard operator can see your hand cues.
-1. If a Team Time Out was called, wait for the scoreboard to display 1:00.
+7. If a Team Time Out was called, wait for the scoreboard to display 1:00.
 Otherwise, wait for the Head Referee to indicate that you can restart play.
 There is no standard signal for this.
 Many referees use a hand cue, pointing an index finger upwards and rotating it rapidly.
-1. If you prefer or if your local convention expects it, you may use non-standard cues during the resumption of play to ensure that skaters clearly understand your actions.
-Some Jam Timers find this helps in situations where skaters misinterpret the rolling whistle as a jam-start whistle.
+8. If you prefer or if your local convention expects it, you may use non-standard cues during the resumption of play to ensure that skaters clearly understand your actions.
+Some Jam Timers find this helps in situations where skaters misinterpret the rolling whistle as a jam-start whistle, which is particularly common with less-experienced junior skaters.
    - (Optional) Give the nonstandard hand signal for “this whistle starts a lineup period”.
-Stand on the Pivot Line and extend your open palm in the direction of the skaters with fingers together, indicating “stop”.
+Stand on or adjacent to the Pivot Line and extend your open palm in the direction of the skaters with fingers together, indicating “stop”.
    - (Optional) Give the nonstandard verbal cue “Next whistle ends the (time out/official review)“, if applicable.
-1. Execute the steps given under **Before each jam that does not directly follow another jam**.
+9. Execute the steps given under **Before each jam that does not directly follow another jam**.

 #### Illegal Time Out and Official Review Calls